adamhsparks/R_map_with_points/README.md

-## Create a map of Australia and Map Data Collection Points
+## Creating a Map of Australia, Adding Data for Sample Collection Points

 This is a simple RMD file to illustrate how to use [*rnaturalearth*](https://github.com/ropenscilabs/rnaturalearth),